 And Samuel said to Jesse (David's father and a person in the lineage of Jesus), 'Are all the young men here?'
 Then he said, 'There remains yet the youngest . . .'

 . . . and Samuel said to Jesse, 'Send and bring him . . . ' Now he (David) was ruddy (Hebrew word admoniy, Strong's Concordance Number #H132, meaning reddish of the hair or complexion), with bright eyes, and good-looking (1Samuel 16:11 - 12).

-Note also that this ancestor of Jesus had "bright eyes, and good-looking," although having beautiful ancestors is certainly no guarantee of how a person looks.
-Although he doesn't mention him being black, Isaiah does give us a general description of the physical appearance of Jesus:
+Note also that this ancestor of Jesus had bright eyes and was good-looking, although having beautiful ancestors is certainly no guarantee of how a person looks.

 Considering the Biblical description and racial characteristics given us by secular history, the evidence points to the fact that Jesus was not black or African in ancestry or looks.
-The important thing is that, no matter WHAT he looked like or what color was His skin, or what texture was His hair, or what shape His physical features took, He was God, the Son of God, and our Lord and Savior and He remains the only path to salvation for man.
+The important thing is that, no matter what he looked like or what color was His skin, He was (and is) the Son of God who willingly gave his life for ours.